kevinkh89/technical-writing/muitable-crypto-rates/README.md

 # building a real-time crypto currency info table with MUI(material-ui) Table and coinmarket cap API

-we are going to build a real-time crypto table that is responsive and would show lots of information about every crypto currency using the coinmarket cap `API`.we are going to build a simple express backend to fetch the informatin from coinmarket cap and cach the data with `Redis` and fetch them on a specific time period avoiding too much api calls
+we are going to build a real-time crypto table that is responsive and would show lots of information about every crypto currency using the coinmarket cap `API`.we are going to build a simple express backend to fetch the informatin from coinmarket cap and fetch them on a specific time period avoiding too much api calls

 Table of contents: